|Revision Date||January 15, 2019|

 - The subject matter expert or Point of Contact responsible for the MOU has any questions or concerns that cannot be addressed by regional, local or state program staff.

 - Even if a regional MOU requires Policy Legal review in State Office, this review does not affect the signature authority for the MOU; it will still be signed at the regional level.
-If an MOU requires Policy Legal review, the Point of Contact should send the MOU to the Policy Legal email box.
+If an MOU requires Policy Legal review, the Point of Contact should send the MOU to Policy Legal.

 Sections of an MOU

-If DFPS initiates an MOU, a template is available that contains all the suggested sections of an MOU.
+If DFPS initiates an MOU, the 4514MOU Template is available that contains all the suggested sections of an MOU.

 MOUs initiated or drafted by an outside (external) agency must contain all of the following: